 As with most other Queensland hospitals this occurs during the week before the start of Term 1.
 The orientation ard experience in the same area that you will be working in during Term 1.

 Supervision, observation and assessment are an integral part of your training.
 You will have a nominated Term Supervisor who is responsible for the completion of your term assessment.

 Weekly Education Sessions

 Formal teaching - occurs on Tuesdays and Thursdays at lunch time which is also phone-free time.
 These sessions consist of formal presentations, practical workshops, Intern presentations and case-based discussions.

 The Skills Centre - The hospital's Simulation Centre is used for patient scenarios.

 Complimentary Accommodation - Up to 21 nights of complimentary accommodation may be provided for interns relocating from outside of Cairns.

 - Accommodation - High quality and affordable rental accommodation that is close to the Cairns Hospital is plentiful

 Resident Medical Officers

 A dedicated teaching program is facilitated by the Prevocational Medical Education Unit.
-Sessions are held monthly.
+Sessions are held fortnightly.